-Note: Students must justify answers or show work on all problems to receive full credit.
+^{}Note: Students must justify answers or show work on all problems to receive full credit.

-Homework: All homework assignments will be online through a system called Knewton.
+Homework: Most homework assignments will be online through a system called Knewton.
 You can find directions for creating a student account and getting registered into the online homework system attached.
 Homework is to be completed by the due dates posted on each assignment.
 No late homework will be accepted.
+There might be times when homework is written.
+This work is to be completed in pencil on your own paper showing all steps, the assignment paper acting as a cover sheet.